 Implantation of the embryo in the uterus is a vital and pivotal event which determines the success of an ongoing pregnancy after conception, or after transfer of an embryo in an IVF cycle.

-Schedule; acupuncture once a week, 3 times a week at time of ovulation, or twice on the day of embryo transfer.
+Schedule; acupuncture once a week, 3 times a week at time of ovulation, or on the day of embryo transfer.

 It is estimated that around around 50% of chromosomally normal embryos do not implant successfully.
 (1, 2)

 Increasingly we believe that the immune system plays a crucial role in both successful and unsuccessful implantation.
 (3, 4) Autoimmune disease, or subtle imbalances in the immune regulation of the uterine environment can have a large impact on the success of a conception.
 For example elevated levels of certain immune cells called natural killer (NK) cells have been shown to impede successful implantation or establishment of pregnancy, as have activated T lymphocytes.
 (4) On the other hand the actions of some T cells and NK cells are necessary to promote a favourable environment for implantation.
 (5) It is largely through the secretion of signaling agents called cytokines released by these immune cells, that the intricate processes of implantation and creating a placenta can be enhanced or stymied.

 Evidence suggests that acupuncture influences not only the nervous system but also the the immune system.
 Research examining the influence of acupuncture on the immune system is revealing interesting effects – the exact mechanisms are not yet clear and may turn out to be as intricate and involved as the immune system itself.